ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Fixed: Wrong Yoast breadcrumb links for the posts having multiple categories #4923
 * Fixed: Fatal error on bbpress profile page #4922
 * Fixed: Comments not showing on AMP front page #4921

-= 1.0.76 (9th February 2021) =
-* Improvement: The SEO Checklist Banner #4912
-* Fixed: Telegram icon not visible in menu #4919
-* Fixed: Validation error in amp-img with transposh plugin #4918
-* Fixed: Fatal error when FIFU plugin is activate #4920
-* Fixed: AMP admin option panel is showing blank on user end #4914
-* Fixed: Tag base remove in AMP not working after 1.0.60 #4908
-* Fixed: data-playlist gets removed automatically in amp-brid-player #4906
-* Fixed: View Non-Amp Version link does not link to proper canonical url #4901
-* Fixed: Srcset not loading in category module of AMP page builder #4900
-* Fixed: Debug warnings #4917

-= 1.0.75 (23rd January 2021) =
-* Fixed: Imgur embed code not working in AMP #4899
-* Fixed: Srcset not loading in category module of AMP page builder #4900
-* Fixed: Advertising section displaying blank when AdsforWP plugin is active #4889
-* Fixed: AMP Page Builder not working on the pages and posts except the homepage #4890
-* Fixed: Swift 2nd header menu aligned towards right with polylang plugin #4893
-* Fixed: Post Pagination not working after 1.0.69 version #4902
-* Fixed: Debug warnings #4896

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)